dart-lang/site-www/src/content/language/classes.md

   // OK, can access `this` in `late` initializer: late double? z = this.x;

-  // OK, `this.fieldName` is a parameter declaration, not an expression:
+  // OK, parameter declarations can access `this` because they're not expressions:
   Point(this.x, this.y);
 }
 ```